dotlang/language/doc/RFE.md

 For read, it will process read data.
 For write, it will process written data (mostly dummy, but to make it consistent).
 `select := (x: seq[{func()->T|nothing, func(T)->nothing}])->...`
+Idea: in addition to two lambdas, we can return a Channel ID which can be used in other operations like check if channel is ready.
+But then can't we use that ID for read/write?
+IT we can, the we cannot have r/o or w/o channels.
+If we cannot, it will be a bit unintuitive.
+We can simulate default in select, with a special channel which is always ready for read or write.
+Can't we simulate select with a special channel?
+Like a channel where you send it will send to any of available channels.
+No. We can combine read and write in a select. select needs to peek a lambda for read/write, if it is ready, locks it, then does the operation. peek and lock are internal low-level operations which cannot be ?
+As an example of ambiguity: we have docker-create and docker-build commands.
+This is totally confusing.

 ? - `|` can be ambiguous:
 `T1 := func()->int|nothing` is nothing for the whole type of function's output?